-We (MGL) are an independent intermediary.
+We (MGL) are an independent insurance intermediary, and not an insurer.
 We act on your behalf as your agent and conduct a search of available products from our panel of insurers.
 From time to time, in providing our services we may act as agent of the Insurer.
+We will confirm the capacity in which we will act for you before undertaking any relevant transactions on your behalf.
 We do not offer advice or make recommendations when arranging your insurance or when making midterm changes or at renewal.
 However we may ask some questions to narrow down the selection of products on which we will provide details; you will then need to make your own choice about how to proceed.

 We select products from a range of insurers, but in some instances, we may only be able to provide product details for a single insurer.
-We will give you further information about this before we finalise your insurance arrangements; where we select products from a limited number of insurers you may ask us for a list of the insurers that we deal with.
-We will not in any circumstances guarantee the solvency of any Insurer.
+We will give you further information about this before we finalise your insurance arrangements.
+We will also supply you with a list of the insurers we may and do conduct business with We will not in any circumstances guarantee the solvency of any Insurer.
 If we propose using another intermediary to help place your business, we will confirm this to you in good time before any arrangements are finalised.

 We may discuss the availability of Credit Facilities with you.
-Any credit discussed is available through Close Premium Finance.
+When arranging instalments, we act as a credit broker and not a lender.
+Any credit discussed is available through Close Brothers Premium Finance.
 This finance can only be used to fund your insurance premium and associated costs and we do not offer advice in relation to the suitability of these products.

 In addition to the premiums charged by your insurer, we will also charge you the following fees throughout the duration of the policy.
 These fees are non-refundable.
 We will not issue a refund if it is less than £10, nor will we collect an additional premium if it is less than £10.